SharePoint/sp-dev-docs/docs/solution-guidance/pnp-provisioning-tenant-templates.md

 Think of Tenant Templates as an extension on top of PnP Provisioning or Site Templates.
 Instead of just provisioning artifacts to a site, you can now create sites, create teams, provision Azure AD entries, provision taxonomy etc.

 > [!NOTE]
+> PnP Provisioning Tenant Templates is an open-source solution with active community providing support for it.
+There is no SLA for the open-source tool support from Microsoft.

+> [!NOTE]
 > A good resource for tenant templates is the [PnP Provisioning Templates Repository](https://github.com/sharepoint/sp-dev-provisioning-templates) which contains all the templates used in the lookbook service at https://lookbook.microsoft.com.
 You'll find a tenant folder, and in there several folders, each containing a template.
 In the subfolders you will find a source folder.
 In the source folder you'll find a template.xml file which is a tenant template.

 ## The Sequence